-Things To Do On An Early Morning In Taipei
+What To Do In The Morning In Taipei

 Taipei isn’t a city that wakes up early.
-Most shops and restaurants don’t open until after 11 a.m. or 11:30 a.m., and the city tends to move slower in the early hours.
+Most shops and restaurants don’t open until after 11 a.m. or 11:30 a.m., and the city tends to move at a slower pace in the early hours.

-But if you find yourself awake before the crowds—due to jet lag or early-rising kids—there’s still plenty to see and do.
+But if you find yourself awake before the crowds—whether it’s due to jet lag or early-rising kids—don’t worry.
+The city may be quiet, but there are still plenty of things to do.

 Getting Around By MRT In The Morning